About Task 48

 - Where to deploy AWE?

-- How to deploy AWE safely?
+- How to deploy AWE safely and efficiently?

 Operating Agents